Trump prominently considers run for NY governor

 But some Republicans are toying with the idea of challenging him, including Rob Astorino, an official in suburban Westchester County north of New York City, and Buffalo businessman Carl Paladino, who lost to Cuomo four years ago.

-Astorino, fresh off a comfortable re-election win, is favored by some in the GOP establishment and has been traveling around the state talking to potential supporters.
-He said last week that he's leaning toward challenging Cuomo though he faces a steep financial disadvantage.
+Astorino is favored by some in the Republican establishment and has been traveling around the state talking to potential supporters.
+He said last week that he’s leaning toward challenging Cuomo though he faces a steep financial disadvantage.
 His campaign has about $1 million on hand.

-The GOP nominee is not decided in a primary but rather in a vote of 400-odd state committee chairs who will gather at a convention in May.
-Trump had harsh words for the man who will preside over that gathering, state committee chairman Ed Cox.
+The Republican nominee is not decided by voters in a primary but rather in a vote of 400-odd state committee chairs who will gather at a convention in May.

 In 2010, Cuomo defeated Paladino by nearly 30 percentage points.
 And this past November in the New York City mayoral election, Democrat Bill de Blasio routed Republican Joe Lhota by nearly 50 percentage points.